-It’s obvious, every one of us are a product of our generation.
+It’s obvious, every single one of us is a product of our generation.
 Not only literally but socially as well, I am an 80’s child and I have a fond love for Lisa Frank school supplies and have always wanted my family to be featured on Double Dare!

 Computers and Laptops

 Even if it’s just for simple use such as reading news online or playing games.
 Having and operating a computer is part of our current lifestyle.
 Setup some bookmarks to help demonstrate the assets of using the computer and the internet in everyday life.
 Guide them through how to use the internet, search engines and email – before you know it they’ll be surfing the net all on their own!